 The CLIN 3000 series listed below are third-year courses that provide an opportunity for clinical experience in the indicated clinical discipline.
 Students perform comprehensive dental care under the supervision of faculty from all clinical departments.
+There are four, two-year clinical courses which begin during the third year of matriculation and will be listed only on the Fourth-Year course list, the year course credit is awarded: CLIN 4002 Endodontics Clinic, CLIN 4006 Operative Dentistry Clinic, CLIN 4008 Periodontics Clinic, and CLIN 4014 Clinical Practice.

-CLIN 3001 Pediatric Dentistry Clinic 2.5 cr
+CLIN 3001 Pediatric Dentistry Clinic